bosagora/docs-biznet/source/en/biznet/develop/nft/deploy.md

 You will need the following:

-- An Infura project ID (or a public node provider of your choice)
+- RPC URL of TestNet
 - `@truffle/hdwallet-provider` installed
-- Configure `truffle-config.js` for Rinkeby network
+- Configure `truffle-config.js` for TestNet
 - A funded testnet account and mnemonic
 - A `secrets.json` or another secret-management solution. **Make sure you don’t commit this to GitHub!**

-My `truffle-config.js` has the following `rinkeby` configuration:
+My `truffle-config.js` has the following

 ```
      testnet: {